 - Only set up the trap and remove trapped mynas when no free-flying mynas are around.
 If a trapped myna gives a distress call other mynas will be alerted of danger and may avoid your trap.
 Don’t let them see you.
 Be careful not to educate them about the trap.

 - The use of a caller bird (trapped myna) should be considered, although this requires more effort, it has a better success rate.
 The “caller” can live in the larger (holding) part of the trap.
 It must be looked after as a happy bird will encourage other mynas to visit it increasing your chances of trapping success.
 See our video on callers.

 - Patience and persistence is often required as the adults are clever birds and may take some time to catch.

 - Monitor any nesting boxes.
-If used by Mynas, destroy the nest and any eggs then clean out the nest box as mynas are dirty tenants.
-Always wear gloves as Mynas often carry mites and diseases.
+If used by mynas, destroy the nest and any eggs then clean out the nest box as mynas are dirty tenants.
+Always wear gloves as mynas often carry mites, lice and diseases.

 If you have a bird that has learnt to have a feed then go back out of the trap then you could consider either adding a swing door these are included with all our traps.
 Please contact us so we can send you details of this simple addition.

 Native birds are protected by law so please make sure the bird you are trying to trap is an Indian (Common) Myna.
 If in any doubt please check the identification information provided on this website or ring 0456 472 177.